 Step 4 – Testing

-Once the compatibility of each system and the transport ERP is established, the overall testing can begin.
+Once the compatibility of each system and the ERP TMS System is established, the overall testing can begin.
 This stage is essential as it is the first time the new ERP system will be used.
 In this stage typically occur bugs and problems.
 That is why the stage exists.
 It is a safe environment to identify and resolve all issues.

 It is also okay for this stage to be completed multiple times.
-There is nothing wrong with many tests being conducted until the system works the way it is supposed to work.
+There is nothing wrong with many tests being conducted until the transport system works the way it is supposed to work.

 Step 5 – Documentation